spatie / backtrace

 Removing the application path from the file name

 You can use trimFilePaths to remove the base path of your app from the file.
-This will only work if you use it in conjunction the applicationPath method re above.
+This will only work if you use it in conjunction with the applicationPath method re above.
 Here's an example using a Laravel specific function.
 This will ensure the Frame has the trimmedFilePath property set.

 $backtrace = Backtrace::create()->applicationPath(base_path())->trimFilePaths());